alexba2004/Cleaning-Products-Store-API/README.md

 2. Install dependencies: `npm install`
 3. Configure your environment variables in a `.env` file.
 4. Run the application: `npm start`

 ## Contributing

+If you'd like to contribute to the development of "Cleaning Products Store API," follow these steps:

+1. Fork the repository.
+2. Create your feature branch: `git checkout -b feature/NewFeature`
+3. Make your changes and commit: `git commit -m 'Add NewFeature'`
+4. Push to your branch: `git push origin feature/NewFeature`
+5. Open a pull request on GitHub.

+Thank you for contributing!

+## Contributing